IaC Lab 3 -- Using GitLab CI to run Ansible playbooks and build new IOS XE Virtual Routers

 tasks:

-- name: CHECK IF A VIRTUAL MACHINE ALREADY RUNS
+- name: CHECK IF VIRTUAL ROUTERS ALREADY RUN

 ansible.builtin.shell: